Pranav8888/Flappy-Bird/README.md

+# Flappy Bird
+## Description
-This is my Flappy Bird game!
+This Flappy Bird is a JavaScript based replication of the famous Flappy Bird mobile game.